A-1 Mechanical Blog: Posts Tagged ‘Air Conditioning Installation’

 Why It’s Important to Buy the Right Size Air Conditioner

-When you find out the right size air conditioner your home needs, it’s important you stick to this size as you purchase your new cooling unit.
+When you find out the right size air conditioner your home needs, it’s important you stick to this size as you purchase your new cooling replacement unit.
 Air conditioners are not one-size-fits-all, and it’s not wise to size up or down to find a better fit as you can do with clothing and other items.
 This is because the size of your unit will impact the amount of energy the air conditioner consumes, how it operates, and the comfort levels inside your home.

 • If you buy an air conditioner that is too small for the home, the unit will not have enough capacity to remove the necessary heat from the space in order to keep rooms at comfortable temperatures.
 The unit will run more often as it attempts to make up for its shortcomings, wasting energy and increasing wear and tear, which causes more breakdowns and repairs as well as earlier system failure.